-Residues of a sequence are randomly mixed to screen all possible permutations.
+In scrambled peptide libraries, amino acids of a peptide sequence are randomly mixed to screen all possible permutations.
 It creates an ideal scenario for sequence optimization.

 Scrambled peptide libraries are also used as a negative control to determine if the sequence plays a role in the activity of the peptide.

 Overlapping peptide libraries are used to figure out which part of a given protein or peptide contains the essential amino acids that contribute to its functionality.
 The process is defined by two parameters : peptide length and offset number.

 It is ideal for T-cell epitope identification.